 KeSa House – Great value for money & lively location

 KeSa Housel is located in the heart of Chinatown, just 3 metro stops away from the Marina.
 I loved the neighbourhood, especially the vibe on a Saturday night when the area is so lively.
 The place strives to be entirely plastic free!
 It offers large organic toiletries in the bathroom and refillable glass water bottles.
 It’s got a kitchenette area where you can make your own meal, a terrace with lush greenery to relax and a laundry room.
 There is also a restaurant and a café/ bar where you can have breakfast or a drink in the evening overlooking the lively street.

 CUBE – Boutique Capsule Hotel – Luxury Hostel

 This hotel is located also in Chinatown.
 It offers modern design and comfortable capsules, lockers for storing luggage and shared bathroom.
 There is a complimentary breakfast, towels, toothbrushes and toiletries.
 It is a perfect choice if you’re looking for a budget friendly and fuss free accommodation.

-Whether it’s your only day or first day, below are all the Singapore attractions I would recommend visiting.
+Whether it’s your only day or first day, below are all the Singapore attractions I recommend visiting.